What is the Bebras Challenge?

 Students from both the public and private schools can participate.

-The challenge is made up of 15-20 questions ranging in difficulty.
+is made up of 15-20 questions ranging in difficulty.

-It consists of two rounds
+Consists of two rounds

 The first round is open for a whole week for students to attempt from the school or home without supervision.